Skip to main content

 Why Historify?

-I discovered the power of story as a history teacher, and the singular privilege of working at a Texas state archive filled with letters penned by common people whose thoughts, attitudes, and experiences reflect the times in which they lived.
+I discovered the power of story as a history teacher, and the singular privilege of working at a Texas state archive filled with letters penned by people whose thoughts, attitudes, and experiences reflect the times in which they lived.

 Their stories are the heartbeat of history that give life to memory, and these letters are everywhere, in private collections, libraries, archives, and museums across the country, waiting to be discovered by an interested public.